 In the end, she accepts Ranma's female side (and it's implied that she forgives the whole "Ranko" deception) on the grounds that, regardless of what Ranma looks like, he's a man through and through.
 Unmanly behavior can still make her reach for her sword, though...

 Lone Wolf and Cub's Ogami Itto was the head kaishakunin of the Shogun before they killed his wife and he became a Ronin, and in the story several characters are threatened with (and commit) Seppuku should they fail to capture Itto and Daigoro.

 Kumadori of One Piece would frequently claim responsibility for failures that weren't his fault in the first place, and proceed to attempt seppuku — only to always subconsciously harden his body and thus survive.

-Hatsu and Koon bicker about the others culture in Tower of God, Koon asks if Hatsu's people still perform Halbok, the Korean equivalent to Seppuku.
-Whereas Koon thinks it is a barbaric, idotic rite, Hatsu believes it is one of the manliest things one can do.
+Hatsu and Koon bicker about the others culture in Tower of God, Koon asks if Hatsu's people still perform Halbok, the Korean equivalent to seppuku.
+Whereas Koon thinks it is a barbaric, idiotic rite, Hatsu believes it is one of the manliest things one can do.
 He then proceeds to call Koon a sissy for wearing ear-rings.

 In The Five Star Stories, Blreno, wracked with guilt over losing both the war against Colus and his entire battalion attempts Seppuku during an audience with his king, only for the king to knock the sword from his hand.
 Turns out the king is just glad he made it back alive and wants him to keep fighting to learn from his mistakes so he can improve, rather than kill himself over them.